 But my mother was raised during tough times in western North Dakota, on what was essentially still the American frontier in the 1930’s and 40’s, where people died tragically, unexpectedly, and in often grisly ways.
 My mother’s own father, whom I am named after, drowned after being electrocuted by a water pump at the bottom of a flooded strip mine.
 Mom and her twin sister were only seventeen at the time, and they’d worshipped “Daddy” as though he’d been a god.

-Only a few years later Mom’s oldest brother, Delbert “Bud” Mayer, died near the same mine his father had drowned in.
+Only a few years later Mom’s oldest brother, Delbert “Bud” Meyer, died near the same mine his father had drowned in.
 From a mine office window, Bud saw a coal car rolling free on its tracks, and ran out to stop it.
 Bud climbed onto the car to try and set the brake, but he fell to his death under the heavy iron wheels.

 “Cut in two,” was how one of my uncles told it.

 No, Mom wasn’t malicious.
 She was getting all of that off her chest in the only way she knew how.
 By sharing it.
 It wasn’t her fault she had a vivid imagination and a way with words.
 Hell, I do the same thing for a living.

 Friday, April 22, 2016